 One Roof Chicago is a non-profit 501(c)(3) organization incorporated in the state of Illinois.

-We are in pre-development, with funding from the National Equity Fund, the Youth Homelessness Innovation Fund, the Chicago Foundation for Women, Howard Brown Health, and private donors.
+We are in pre-development, with funding from the National Equity Fund, the Youth Homelessness Innovation Fund, the Chicago Foundation for Women, Howard Brown Health, the Reva and David Logan Foundation, the W. Clement & Jessie V. Stone Foundation, and private donors.
 We worked with the Prim Lawrence Group to develop a full project summary.

 The team envisions that within 3-5 years the One Roof Chicago home will be breaking ground with a sustainable operating and funding plan for long-term success, in a process characterized at every stage by stakeholder inclusion, engagement, and investment.